 You are always ready and prepared to take action towards what you want in life.
 When the going gets tough, you persevere through it all with ease because there is no other option except success for you.

 Understanding and recognizing why and how you are self-motivated is the foundation for boosting your motivation levels in life.
-When you’re self-motivated, it’s usually because you have a strong desire or goal that is powerful enough to drive you towards achieving it.
+When you’re self-motivated, it’s usually because you have a strong desire or goal that is powerful enough to drive you toward achieving it.